 In the spirit of transparency, we continue to provide selection statistics for each year since 2017.

-We will be implementing a new rolling system in which we will select student volunteers on a two week cycle (or a weekly or daily cycle if necessary) in order to accommodate pre-conference duties.
-This means that every two weeks beginning from August 5th, a number of student volunteers will be selected and added to the reserve of volunteers.
+To start the selection process, we will be selecting online student volunteers on a two-week cycle in order to accommodate pre-conference duties, starting June 15 (AoE).
+This means that every two weeks beginning from June 15th, a number of student volunteers will be selected and assigned duties to prepare the content for the conference.
 Volunteers can then accept tasks as soon as they are selected and could even finish their 10 - 15 hours of work before the conference in October.

 Every year the conference receives many more student volunteer applications than can be accommodated as the number of positions available is limited.
 Our aim is to build a volunteer cohort that will be reliable, courteous and hard-working, to represent the broad institutions of the VIS community, and to provide additional support to student presenters.
 We score each application using a points system: